-This article answers this important question.
-There are several Swiss brokers, and most Swiss banks have their broker service.
-But some international brokers are also available in Switzerland.
+This article answers this critical question.
+There are several Swiss brokers, and most Swiss banks have their own broker service.
+However, some international brokers are also available in Switzerland.

-You need a broker account if you want to invest in the stock market.
+You need a broker account to invest in the stock market.
 So, before investing, you need to choose a broker account.
 You need to choose carefully since changing brokers is neither easy nor free.
 Therefore, it is essential to pick the best broker possible.

 By the end of this article, you will know which broker you should use as a Swiss passive investor in ETF!

 Choosing a broker is not very difficult but critical!

 You are likely to use the same broker for many years.
 You can always switch to a new broker.
 But moving your shares to a new broker is neither free nor straightforward.
 So, it is better to start with the right decision directly.
 Ideally, you want to start with the best broker for your needs.